Dr Alfredo Barillari

 Jan loves to share his passion for economics.
 His academic interests are energy economics and comparative efficiency studies.
 During his time at university, Jan had the opportunity to gain unique professional experience in IT, banking, public affairs, and marketing.
 Cinema and theatre enthusiast.
 Science-fiction literature geek.
 Jan enjoys doing sports, especially running, swimming, and martial arts.

 Sociology and Critical Thinking Teacher, Akademeia High School

-Monika Koblak is an experienced English and Theory of Knowledge teacher.
-Apart from teaching, she cooperates with non-governmental organisations concerned with science and education and has organised numerous interdisciplinary worskshops for university and secondary school teachers and students devoted to citizen science, scientific method, open science and education, free and open licences, rules of editing Wikipedia articles and dismantling fake news.
+Monika Koblak is an experienced English and theory of knowledge teacher.
+Apart from teaching, she cooperates with non-governmental organisations concerned with science and education.
+Monika has organised numerous interdisciplinary workshops for both teachers and students.
+These have been devoted to citizen science, the scientific method, open science and education, free and open licences, rules of editing Wikipedia articles, and dismantling fake news.

 Politics Teacher, Akademeia High School

 Kinga Stańczuk is a politics teacher and intellectual historian.
 She completed her studies at the University of London, graduating with a BA in French Studies (QMUL) and an MA in Intellectual History and Political Thought (UCL).
 She also completed a year at the Sorbonne IV University in Paris and a scholarship at Kings College, Cambridge, where she worked on her dissertation on the philosophy of education.
 She worked as a trade-union and political campaigner in both the UK and Poland, cooperating with a number of NGOs and non-profit organisations.